SSpeights/PowerShellGuide/basic-commands-and-the-pipeline.md

 # Your cmdlet list

 Once you have discovered cmdlets that can help you, it is a good idea to build up a repository of commands that you can always access and reuse.
-This makes it easier to reuse commands and even buil scripts that
+This makes it easier to reuse commands and even build scripts.
+After a while you may not need these lists of commands, but at first, it is a good way to experiment and once you find something that works, you can create a list and add it to a script.

 ## Get-History